qld-gov-au/formio-helper-modules/README.md

 - Assets:

-- Paint layout references metadata scheme (used by Agency authors) and values exist on page as properties of form.io object
+- Paint layout references metadata scheme (used by Agency authors) and values exist on page as properties of form.io object.
+An example of these assets are backed up under /matrix-assets-examples/
-- index.js is attached to form loader (footer extra)
+- src/index.js is attached to form loader partial (footer extra)
-- style.css is attached to header scripts (header extras)
+- src/style.css is attached to header scripts partial (header extras)

 ## Optional: